pratikbarjatya/affectr-java/README.md

 ### Using with SBT

-Add this dependency to your .sbt or build file:
+Add this dependency to your `build.sbt` or `project/Build.scala` file:

     "io.theysay" % "affectr-java" % "1.0.0"